studentakanksha0810/demo-class-2/README.md

 # demo-class-2
-this is my first git repository
+this is my first git repository .
+Author - Akanksha khare